Chimichurri Chicken is everything I want in a weeknight dinner. It’s fast to prep, simple to cook, and packed with fresh flavor.

 Should Chimichurri Sauce Be Refrigerated?

-Chimichurri Sauce tastes best at room temp, but it gets better after sitting for an hour or overnight in the fridge.
-It lasts 5-7 days in a tight container in the fridge.
+Chimichurri sauce tastes best at room temperature, but the flavor gets even better after it sits for an hour or overnight in the fridge.
+Store it in a sealed container in the fridge and eat within 2-3 days.

-To freeze, pour leftover sauce into an ice cube tray and freeze until solid.
-Move cubes to a tight bag or container for up to 3 months.
-Defrost overnight in the fridge.
+To freeze, pour any leftover sauce into an ice cube tray and freeze until solid.
+Transfer the cubes to a sealed bag or container and store for up to 3 months.
+Thaw in the fridge.

 I absolutely love this chimichurri sauce recipe of yours, fantastic!!!
 My husband puts it on everything.